What if Jesus Told a Story about Your Life?

 *It was Wesley quoting the Lord Jesus saying, "He who has ears to hear, let him hear!"
 Amazingly, that was all it took.
 From that moment on the man had no rest in his soul, until he came back the next night, really listened, and got saved.
 (4)

 3. GOD REVEALS THE STORY OF OUR LIVES.
 AND HE DOES IT SO WE CAN RECONSIDER THE STORY OF OUR LIVES.

 *In these verses, Jesus gave those hard-hearted men another opportunity to see how wrong they were.
 The Lord wanted them to realize what a terrible, fatal mistake they were making by rejecting their Messiah.

-*Jesus started in vs. 15-16 by asking the people a question:
+*Jesus started in vs. 40 by asking those men a question:

 *Jesus told them these things because He wanted those men to reconsider their lives.
-And yes, Jesus knew that most of them would never trust in Him, but the Lord wanted them to take a good look and see the ugliness of their sin.
+And yes, the Lord knew that most of them would never trust in Him, but Jesus wanted them to take a good look and see the ugliness of their sin.
 Jesus also wanted them to see the terrible danger of their rebellion and rejection.

-*First here, we must understand that Jesus Christ is the stone in these verses.
+*We must understand that Jesus Christ is the stone in these verses!
 He is the one and only Rock of our salvation!

 *Moses sang about our Rock in Deuteronomy 32:1-4:

 1. "Give ear, O heavens, and I will speak; and hear, O earth, the words of my mouth.